joaquinmarti/rwd/readme.md

 It's not exactly a polyfill because you will need to init by Javascript the picture support, with the advantage of setting up the callbacks.
 If you need a real picture polyfill I recommend you <a href="https://github.com/scottjehl/picturefill">Picturefill</a>.

-The markdown needed in rwd has two options: with src attribute or with srcset for different dpr.
+The html code needed in rwd has two options: with src attribute or with srcset for different dpr.

 #### SRC attribute